Roadway Projects

 Learn more about this project on the Arapahoe & Clarkson Traffic Signal page.

-Arapahoe Road Improvement Recommendations Include: 1) Extending the turn lanes for eastbound Arapahoe Rd. to northbound S. Buckley Rd.
-2) Closing the median break at Olathe St. 3) Extending the turn lanes for westbound Arapahoe Rd. to southbound S. Lewiston Way.
+Construction will extend the turn lanes for eastbound Arapahoe Rd. to northbound S. Buckley Rd., close the median break at Olathe St., and extend the turn lanes for westbound Arapahoe Rd. to southbound Lewiston Way.

 5. Colorado Blvd.
 Multimodal Improvements